microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-external-syncpci/README.md

 7.	<p style='text-align: justify;'>If the device is successfully programmed, <b>LED1 and LED2</b> will be blinking.

-8. Monitor the PWM signals on the pins RB10, RB11, RB12 and RB13 using oscilloscope.
+8. Monitor the external pulse on the pin RD6/RC13 and PWM signals on the pins RB10, RB11, RB12, RB13 using oscilloscope.

 ##  5. ADDING C SOURCE FILE TO THE SIMULINK MODEL:
 The model incorporates a C source file, which has configurations required to implement various PWM scheme Sync PCI feature of the High Resolution PWM.
 Follow the steps below to add a C source file into the Simulink model.